jsrepojs/example-typescript/README.md

 Finally let's create a workflow so that we can publish a new version of our registry whenever there are changesets.

+> If you are publishing from a workflow make sure to create a token [here](https://jsrepo.com/account/access-tokens/new) and add it with the name `JSREPO_TOKEN` under `Settings / Secrets and variables / Actions`

 `.github/workflows/publish.yml`
 ```yaml
 name: Publish